X

 If you want to leave a legacy behind that lives on, you need to ensure you have financial security in the here and now.
 Unividual will take the time to map out the best strategy for your asset management planning, so that you are able to pass your assets onto future generations.
 Legacy planning is technical and complex, but our advisers strive to make it palatable so you have the knowledge to make sound decisions.
 Together, we will ensure your assets give you a comfortable lifestyle but also continue to prosper after you have passed away.

-Get the family involved in legacy planning
+Why not involve the family in legacy planning?

 Get legacy planning advice